-Our Frozen Throne Token Druid guide features the best deck list for Season 41, with Mulligan advice, strategy tips, card combos and more.
+Our Token Druid guide features the best deck list for Season 42, with Mulligan advice, strategy tips, card combos and more.

 In our guide to playing a very aggressive version of this archetype, we've got a strong deck list for you to plough through the competition with, along with some light strategy advice - we'll be expanding on this section a great deal over time.
-After that we've got some Mulligan tips to help you achieve the necessary fast start, followed by a look at all of the combos you have to play around with.
+After that we've got some Mulligan tips to help you achieve the fast start you need, followed by a look at all of the combos you have to play around with.

-We're expecting this to be a really strong deck going forward, so we'll keep adding new tips and tricks to this guide over time.
+We're expecting this to be a really strong deck going forward and so we'll keep adding new tips and tricks to this guide over time.
 Don't forget to share your own experience in the comments, so we can all get better at this one together!

 FROZEN THRONE UPDATE